DataScienceInPractice/datascienceinpractice.github.io/README.md

 # datascienceinpractice.github.io

-Hosted website for the open version of Data Science in Practice.
+Source website for the [Data Science in Practice] website.

+This serves as a public version of materials of the [COGS108](https://github.com/COGS108) class.